fbpx

 The monthly premium that you will pay for each type of plan depends specifically upon your plan, the state you live in, and a few other factors specific to your situation.
 You may pay anywhere from a few dollars a month to $100 or more for a Medicare Part D prescription plan.
 Medicare Advantage may charge nothing for added drug benefits.

 Choosing your drug plan should never be based purely on the plan’s monthly premium because every plan has its own separate premium, drug formulary, and copay.
-Just enrolling in the cheapest plan without checking the plan’s formulary could lead you into paying higher out-of-pocket costs for the year.
+Just enrolling in the cheapest plan without checking the plan’s formulary could lead you to pay higher out-of-pocket costs for the year.
 This could be an expensive mistake, especially if you learn later that the plan does not cover one of your medications.
 Remember, the least expensive monthly premium is not necessarily the least expensive plan when figuring out total prescription costs.
-Also, do not forget, all Part D plans, the benefits, formulary, pharmacy network, provider network, premium, and/or copayments/co-insurance may change on January 1 of each year.
+Also, do not forget, that all Part D plans, the benefits, formulary, pharmacy network, provider network, premium, and/or copayments/co-insurance may change on January 1 of each year.

 What does your Medicare Part D plan cover?

-The prescription drugs that your Medicare Part D plan cover will vary from plan to plan.
+The prescription drugs that your Medicare Part D plan covers will vary from plan to plan.
 That is why you will always be provided with a list of formulary drugs and their amount that is covered by your plan.

-It’s vital that you check with each Part D plan, as one plan may cover more than another plan.
+You must check with each Part D plan, as one plan may cover more than another plan.
 Some plans may not cover the prescriptions you need at all.

 In addition to covering prescription drugs based on multiple tiers, many Medicare Part D prescription plans offer a separate tier for injectable drugs, like insulin.
 The cost-sharing options for injectable tiers tend to be higher.